samherreid/samherreid.github.io/content/home/running.md

 **Writing**

 I wrote a [short commentary](https://trailrunnermag.com/destinations/international/a-glaciologist-in-chamonix.html) in the February 2020 edition of Trail Runner Magazine on the tangible evidence of a changing climate someone running in an alpine setting will encounter.

-**Coaching**

-For the past 1.5 years I have been coaching runners online, from beginners to contenders in international trail races.
-My full access coaching (meaning we touch base every day) is centered around enjoying the process of running while building a sustainable volume of kilometers/miles per week that accumulate into shockingly high numbers over months and years.
-I coach runners in Alaska, New York, England and Switzerland.
-Send me an email if you'd like to know more!
+[Dakota Jones](https://www.clifbar.com/athletes/dakota-jones) recently wrote [a blog post](https://thatdakotajones.medium.com/a-glacier-scientist-goes-running-e9adc3ede38c) that tells the story of my mixing science and running in the context of energy and climate education.